"There's someone here": Surviving roommate heard Idaho murder victim and saw masked man in home, police affidavit says

 Mogen, Goncalves and Kernodle were found dead in two bedrooms located on the upper floors of the home, which is near the university's campus in Moscow and where they lived with two additional roommates, both of whom were present during the murders, according to the affidavit.
 It notes that, based on various mobile phone records, a DoorDash delivery receipt and footage taken from a security camera next door, detectives believe the killings likely took place at some time between 4 and 4:25 a.m.

-The surviving roommates, Bethany Funke and Dylan Mortensen, who are respectively identified in the affidavit as B.F. and D.M., slept in bedrooms on the first and second floors of the rental home.
+The surviving roommates, who are respectively identified in the affidavit as B.F. and D.M., slept in bedrooms on the first and second floors of the rental home.
 Kernodle's bedroom was located on the second floor, investigators said, while Goncalves and Mogen lived in two adjacent rooms on the third and uppermost floor.
 Goncalves and Mogen were both found in Goncalves' bedroom, as was the dog that Goncalves shared with her ex-boyfriend, Jack DuCoeur.

 "A short time later, D.M. said she heard who she thought was Goncalves say something to the effect of 'there's someone here,'" the affidavit says.
 However, investigators pointed out that it could have been Kernodle's voice, since records from a forensic download of her cell phone "indicated she was likely awake and using the TikTok app at approximately 4:12 a.m."